 Journey Together with Catechumens and Candidates

-Grow in your Catholic faith, deepen your prayer life and help build the Church that Christ is calling us to be.
-The following presentations are part of the RCIA process and are open to the community so that together we can grow in our Catholic faith along side our Candidates and Catechumens.
+Grow in your Catholic faith, deepen your prayer life, and help build the Church that Christ is calling us to be.
+Presentations in the RCIA process and are open to the community so that together we can grow in our Catholic faith alongside our Candidates and Catechumens.